zama-ai/httpz-solidity/docs/fundamentals/first_step/inputs.md

-# Encryption and Encrypted Inputs in fhEVM
+# Encryption and encrypted inputs in fhEVM

 This document introduces the concept of encrypted inputs in the fhEVM, explaining their role, structure, validation process, and how developers can integrate them into smart contracts and applications.